-In Arabic the word for peace, “Salam” sounds very similar yet refers to a hope of world peace and the end of war.
-However, like many original Hebrew definitions, Shalom goes straight the heart.
+In Arabic the word for peace, “Salam”, sounds very similar and refers to a hope of world peace and the end of war.
+Meanwhile, the Hebrew word Shalom goes straight to the heart.

 How do you use the word ‘Shalom’?